-Currently, the Company has a project to expand its new branch in Udorn Thani Province.
+The Company has a project to expand its new branch in Udorn Thani Province.
 The amount of investment is not more than Baht 120 million.
 It is because the Company can foresee the potential and growth of Udorn Thani Province, which is one of the main cities in the Northeast region.
 Therefore, the Company entered into a long-term lease agreement for a period of 30 years, from 16 October 2017 to 15 October 2047.
 The lessor agrees not to charge the leased area in the 1st year of the lease agreement.
-The Company expenses are paid on the contract date.
+The lease expenses are paid on the contract date.
 This amount includes the first year's leased area.
 The lessor starts to charge the leased area in the 2nd year until the 30th year.
 In this regard, the Company has paid the monthly rental fee until now.
 However, the Udorn Thani branch has not been open the store because the construction has not yet been completed.

 However, during the year 2022, the Company has adjusted its store expansion plan by reducing the size of the sales area and common area.
 The Company will use some of the Udorn Thani branch areas as the Company's distribution center to distribute products to customers in the Northeast region.
 Thus, the Company has negotiated with the landowner to reduce the leased area.
 In April 2022, the Company signed an additional memorandum to reduce the leased area.
-At the present time, the Company's project is in the process of design, and it is expected to complete the construction and be ready for service by the year 2024.
+However, from the current economic situation in Laos, which is expected to be part of the purchasing power of the Udorn Thani branch.
+As a result, the Company delay the expansion of the Udorn Thani branch for now.